 Even if your community uses traditional metal keys for units and mailboxes, there are plenty of doors you can make accessible through touchless options.
 Keep your community more secure by using key cards or key fobs for gate and building entry.
 You can use either of these for access to amenities and package rooms or you can use keyless entry via a keypad or smartphone.

-Amenity reservations ensure social distancing and give residents the ability to see amenity availability.
-If you offer online, self-service reservations, residents can register for amenity passes from home instead of signing up in the office.
+An amenity reservation system ensures social distancing and gives residents the ability to see amenity availability.
+If you offer online, self-service amenity reservations, residents can register for passes from home instead of signing up in the office.
 Amenity Boss gives residents the power to see amenity availability from their mobile devices at any time and makes the process hands-off for you.